Larissa Samuelson

 Larissa Samuelson is an American psychologist known for her exploration in the fields of word learning, cognitive development, and the use of dynamic systems as a framework for understanding the developmental process.
-She is Professor at the School of Psychology of the University of East Anglia.
+She is professor at the School of Psychology of the University of East Anglia.

 Samuelson was the recipient of the 2010 Award for Distinguished Scientific Early Career Contributions to Psychology (area: Developmental Psychology) from the American Psychological Association.

 Biography

-Samuelson received a Bachelors of Science with honors in 1993 and a joint Ph.D. in Psychology and Cognitive Science from Indiana University in 2000, where she worked under the supervision of Linda B. Smith.
+Samuelson received a bachelor of science with honors in 1993 and a joint Ph.D. in psychology and Cognitive Science from Indiana University in 2000, where she worked under the supervision of Linda B. Smith.
 From 2000 to 2015, she was faculty of the Department of Psychology at the University of Iowa.
 She and her husband, John Spencer, joined the faculty of School of Psychology at the University of East Anglia in 2015.
 Samuelson's research has been funded by grants from the National Institute of Child Health and Human Development.